E. N. Tigerstedt

-Eugène Napoleon Tigerstedt (usually known as E.N.
-Tigerstedt) was born on 28 April 1907 in Warsaw and died on 27 June 1979 on the island of Samos in Greece.
-He was a Finnish-Swedish academic.
+Eugène Napoleon (E.N.)
+Tigerstedt (28 April 1907 - 27 June 1979) was a Finnish-Swedish academic.
 In his lifetime, Tigerstedt was one of the leading and most respected literary historians in Scandinavia and is best known internationally for his contributions to Plato scholarship.

 Biography

 When Tigerstedt was born in Warsaw it was part of the Russian Empire.
 So was Finland.
 So his return to Finland later was a movement within the Empire.

 Tigerstedt became a Doctor of Philosophy in 1939, a docent (assistant professor) in 1941, and a professor in 1946 at the University of Helsinki.
+He was elected member of The Finnish Society of Sciences and Letters in 1946.

 He was a literary critic at the newspapers Svenska Pressen ('Swedish Press,' 1938–1941) and Hufvudstadsbladet ('Journal of the Capital,' 1941–1946).

 In 1948, he left Finland and moved to Stockholm where he became a literary editor at the publishing houses Natur & Kultur and later Bonniers.
 At Natur & Kultur, he became something of a pioneer in introducing modern science fiction to Sweden, and was involved in the publication of the series 'Tomorrow's Adventure.'
 Later, however, when a hopeful student wanted to write his dissertation on H. G. Wells, Tigerstedt replied to his proposal with the words: "The candidate has misunderstood the subject.
 Science fiction is not literature".

 Between 1956 and 1973 he was Professor of Literary History with Poetics (later 'Literature') at Stockholm University.
 He was also active as a literary critic at the Svenska Dagbladet ('Swedish Daily').

 Tigerstedt published other books (partly with collaborators) on Bertrand Russell, Dante, part of Bonnier's General Literature from 1959 to 1964, as well as New Illustrated Swedish Literature in 1967.